 - Furnish the order details to warehouses for fulfillment and track the orders for both customers as well as for customer service teams

-- Makes the surface and forecast it to all the stock levels to avoid the problem of making the items out of stock.
+- Makes the surface and forecasts it to all the stock levels to avoid the problem of making the items out of stock.

 - Get combined with back-office functions such as accounts receivable, accounts payable, and the ledgers to create invoices and therefore accepts payments.